 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and US CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

 India is a developing nation classified as lower middle income.
 Located in southern Asia (between the Arabian Sea and the Bay of Bengal), the climate is extremely diverse with classifications that range from humid equatorial (no dry season) to subtropical dry winter.

 See also: Library article for Yellow Fever

 Although yellow fever does not occur in India, an official yellow fever vaccination certificate may be required depending on your itinerary.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 9 months arriving within 6 days of departure from countries with risk of YF transmission.
+- Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 9 months arriving within 6 days of departure from countries with risk of YF transmission.
 Note: At the discretion of the local Health Officer, this requirement may apply to air passengers who have transited risk countries and to persons who arrive on craft (plane or ship) originating in or transiting risk countries that were not properly disinsected following WHO guidelines or Indian regulations.
 In addition, some airlines may impose a boarding requirement for a vaccination certificate for passengers transiting a risk country en route to India.